 What Is the Alternating Dumbbell Press

-The alternating dumbbell press is essentially a bench press performed with dumbbells where you push the weight with alternating arms.
+The alternating dumbbell press is essentially a bench press performed (even with some of the most affordable adjustable dumbbells around) by pushing the weight with alternating arms.

 This allows you to isolate each part of the pectorals and the other supplementary muscles which help you move the weight.